makelinux/gitm/README.rst

 - pretty text table with shortened strings
 - csv
 - sha
-- json
+- JSON
-- yaml
+- YAML

-See internal help for details.
+Please see the built-in help for details.

 More features
 ----